Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Introduction

 \section{Introduction}

+Clinical trials frequently use composite endpoints (CEs) to summarize treatment benefit when a disease manifests through multiple clinically relevant outcomes, to capture the burden of disease more comprehensively than any single component alone \cite{Freemantle2003-un,Armstrong2017-ma,Cordoba2010-tr}.
+A CE is typically defined as the occurrence of any event from a set of component outcomes (e.g., death, hospitalization, relapse).
+By incorporating multiple outcomes into a single criterion, one should expect an increase in the probability of observing events during the follow-up, potentially leading to a better statistical efficiency compared to a single component.
+In survival analysis, it is common to model CEs using a time-to-first-event approach: each participant contributes to a single event time corresponding to the first occurrence of any component of the CE, and treatment is assessed using Kaplan-Meier curves and Cox models \cite{Freemantle2003-un,Armstrong2017-ma}.

-Clinical trials frequently rely on composite endpoints that combine multiple types of clinical events to better capture overall treatment benefit.
-Composite endpoints typically include at least two clinical events, usually death and other non-fatal events, such as, for example, the progression-free survival (PFS) in cancer trials.
-The resulting single time-to-event outcome leads to an increase in the overall event rate, enhancing statistical efficiency, while more accurately reflecting the complex, multifaceted nature of diseases \cite{Freemantle2003-un,Armstrong2017-ma,Cordoba2010-tr}.
-The standard statistical approach is a time-to-first-event analysis of the union of components, with the composite modeled using Kaplan-Meier and Cox methods and a single hazard ratio taken as the primary estimand \cite{Freemantle2003-un, Armstrong2017-ma}.
-While convenient and often efficient, meaningful interpretation of the composite effect relies on strong hypotheses: clinical components should be of comparable clinical importance, occur with similar event rates, and the intervention may affect all components in the same direction.
+When using such time-to-first-event approaches, meaningful interpretation of the effect on the CE relies on strong hypotheses: clinical components should be of comparable clinical importance, occur with similar event rates, and the intervention may affect all components in the same direction \cite{McCoy2018-gd}.
 If these conditions are not satisfied, the composite outcome becomes a data-determined mixture weighted by component rates and relative effects, such that frequent but less serious events can dominate and obscure effects on more critical outcomes like mortality \cite{Montori2005-br,Ferreira-Gonzalez2007-fp,Cordoba2010-tr,Ferreira-Gonzalez2007-bo}.
-Consequently, methodological reviews and regulatory guidance emphasize careful prespecification of components, transparent reporting of component-level results alongside the composite endpoint, and consideration of hierarchical composite endpoints when clinical priorities differ \cite{Center_for_Drug_Evaluation2024-ol}.
+For instance, a CE consisting of death and relapse may favor control group if control group patients relapse early, while experimental group patients die later.
+Moreover, if a subject experienced a relapse then dies, only the time-to-relapse would be taken into account, hence not making use of the full history of events.
+In this context of time-to-first-event analysis, death is considered as a non-informative censoring.